 The Faculty of Medicine delegates all powers not reserved to the Faculty of Medicine itself (see Article 2) to a Faculty Council.
-The Faculty Council shall meet regularly to exercise the powers and obligations of the Faculty Council, which shall include but not be limited to the following:
+The Faculty Council shall serve as the Executive Committee of the Faculty of Medicine, in accordance with Article X.1 of the Bylaws of the Faculty Senate.
+The Faculty Council shall meet regularly to exercise its powers and obligations, which shall include but not be limited to the following:

 - a.
 To act for the Faculty of Medicine regarding the planning and execution of educational programs and the formulation of policies concerning curricula, student admissions, and the conduct of research in consultation with the appropriate standing committee of the Faculty of Medicine.
-It shall also have the responsibility to review the requirements for the M.D. degree and to approve student standings and student promotions; - b.
+It shall review the requirements for the M.D. degree and the recommendations of the Committee on Students regarding student standings and student promotions; - b.
 To hear reports of the Standing Committees of the Faculty of Medicine and of the Faculty Council and recommend action on such reports; - c.
 To make recommendations to the Faculty of Medicine concerning the establishment, discontinuance, and merging of departments; - d.
 To make recommendations to the Faculty of Medicine concerning the establishment, discontinuance, and initial charge and representative composition of the membership of all Faculty of Medicine standing committees (see Article 2.6c); - e.
-To elect a chair, a chair-elect, members of the Steering Committee, and the Faculty Council members of the Nomination and Elections Committee;
+To elect a chair, a chair-elect, members of the Steering Committee, and the Faculty Council members of the Nomination and Elections Committee; - f.

-- f.
 To classify any issue requiring a vote of the faculty so as to determine the eligibility of the adjunct/clinical and student members to vote on that issue (per 2.4biii and 2.4bv); and - g.
 To create ad hoc committees to make recommendations concerning its various functions and duties (see Article 3:6d).